Ear infectionsOtitis media

 - Tube blockage.
 Sometimes the tubes become blocked from sticky secretions or clotted blood after the operation.

-- Persistent eardrum perforation.
+- Eardrum perforation.
 This condition occurs when the eardrum does not close after the tubes have come out.
 It is the most common serious complication, but it is very rare.

 - Cholesteatomas, small cyst-like masses filled with keratin (skin cells), develop around the tube site in about 1% of patients.